 Shrimper sailors are fortunate to have a very active and enthusiastic owners’ association which has a comprehensive website with advice and technical support about all aspects of Shrimper ownership.
 The SOA also organises an annual ‘International Shrimpers’ Week’.
 These well organised rallies give the opportunity to trail and cruise in company with dozens of other similar boats and enjoy relaxed sailing led by local experts.
-Recent destinations have included the Fal Estuary, The River Clyde and Rothesay, Milford Haven, St Malo, Plymouth, Northern Ireland, the Dutch Canals and, now postponed until 2021, the East Coast.
-Many PYC Shrimper owners are regulars at these events.
+Recent destinations have included the Fal Estuary, The River Clyde and Rothesay, Milford Haven, St Malo, Plymouth, Northern Ireland, the Dutch Canals, the East Coast and this year Largs in Scotland.
+Many Poole Yacht Club Shrimper owners are regulars at these events.

 Thinking of getting a Shrimper?
 Want a sail in one?
-Someone here at PYC is sure to be able to help.
+Someone here at Poole Yacht Club is sure to be able to help.

 You are very welcome to give me a call.
 Jon Davies 01202 672566 email@example.com